By Maddie Harvala, Communications Intern

 Before each ride, they inspect the bide using the TCLOCK procedure, which stands for Tires and wheels, Control levers, Lights and battery, Oil levels, Chassis, and Kickstand.
 The acronym helps kids remember to check all the functionality of the equipment before they start riding.

-Participants must wear full safety gear--helmets, gloves, long sleeve shirts, long pants, and boots--and the Ranch maintains a three-to-one child to staff ration during all NYPUM activities.
+Participants must wear full safety gear--helmets, gloves, long sleeve shirts, long pants, and boots--and the Ranch maintains a three-to-one child-to-staff ratio during all NYPUM activities.

 The NYPUM Triangle